 She had been taking adventure holidays in Nepal and wanted to go again but with a large group.
 I saw this as an interesting photo opportunity so we planned a trip for the early spring of 1983.
-Eighteen people, most of them pensioners, signed up to come along, and on the basis of the bulk flight booking I was able to get a free ticket.
+Sixteen people, most of them pensioners, signed up to come along, and on the basis of the bulk flight and trek bookings I was given a free ticket.

 At that time, I was working in a hotel bar and my mother had to give me the money to buy a camera.
 She fretted over the expense of me buying a single lens reflex, but I knew I could borrow some extra lenses to use with it which would increase its range.
 I kept the Pentax MV for nearly ten years and it served well.

 The trip was planned for February and March so I had plenty of time to practise on friends or just in the street.
 I hadn’t studied photography in a formal way but I wanted to record what I saw and create pictures that could stand as independent compositions.
 News photography and fine art informed my perspective.
 In Nepal I shot mostly colour slide film though the shots have not survived the intervening years very well.
 Apart from the Kodachrome most colour dyes could not stand up to frequent changes of temperature and humidity.